aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

     kubectl wait --timeout=5m -n nginx-gateway deployment/ngf-nginx-gateway-fabric --for=condition=Available
     ```

-1. We will be using Prometheus metrics to inform Argo Rollouts of the state of our application's health during rollouts.
+1. We will use Prometheus metrics to inform Argo Rollouts of the state of our application's health during rollouts.
 Add the Prometheus community helm chart, then update the Helm repo:

     ```shell
     helm repo add prometheus-community https://prometheus-community.github.io/helm-charts